 The tour (or safari) of the moose park takes place via a specially adapted tractor trailer.
 Leffe has built a long seat on top of a standard farm trailer.
 It can carry over 100 people at a time.
 The bench has been built so that all visitors are seated facing outwards, towards the moose.
 Leffe makes several stops and entices the moose nearer by giving them treats.
 Visitors are not allowed to dismount from the trailer as the moose are only tame when handled by the farmer.
 They are large, heavy animals and their antlers can cause serious injury if they are provoked.

-Eat 73 lbs per day in summer and 34 lbs per day in winter
+- Moose are vegetarian.
+They eat 73 lbs of food per day in summer and 34 lbs per day in winter.

 What's the Weather Like at the Elk Park?

 Uppsala is north of Stockholm, and in general, the weather is sunny but cold.
 July is the hottest month with temperatures of 61 degrees Fahrenheit (16 C).
 You can expect around 10 hours per day of sunshine.
 But when it rains, it pours.
 Up to 70mm of rain will fall on one day each week during July.
 The coldest months are December through February when the temperature falls to 27 degrees Fahrenheit (minus 3 C).
 The days are very short in winter this far north, so expect less than one hour of sunshine each day.
 The rainfall (often falling as snow) continues throughout the year with an average of 50mm in the winter months.

 - Understand the currency before you travel.
 Making mistakes with currency and using the wrong coins is a sure sign you are a tourist.
 Do some research online so you have an idea of the cost of travel and of eating out.